Visiting London: What You Need to Know

 There’s much more to the UK than London – and if you have time, you should go and explore.
 Here are a few ideas:

-- Cambridge – Smaller than Oxford (some also say prettier but I beg to differ), Cambridge is also an easy day trip from London thanks to frequent trains and tours.
+- Cambridge – Smaller than Oxford (some also say prettier but we beg to differ), Cambridge is also an easy day trip from London thanks to frequent trains and tours.
+This tour is a great option starting and ending in London.

 - The Cotswolds – If you conjure up a picture of a bucolic English village, chances are it’s going to look exactly like those in The Cotswolds.
 Take a tour or hire a car to see them all at their best.